gghimire2041/transformers/README.md

 Since, we're dealing with only two dimensions above numbers are multipled with weights to generate new pair of word emeddings.
 For example, 1 is multiplied with 1.87 and 0.09 and thus the word embedding for **I** is now **[1.87, 0.09]**.
 Word embeddings for **love**, **data**, and **science** are calcualted in similar way.

+As of now we have:
+input_sequence = ['I', 'love', 'data', 'science', <eos>] And word embeddings in two dimension for each of these.

+Now, an alternating sine and cosine magnitude for each token and for each embedding is calculated.
+This value is added to each embedding to get a position encoded word embedding.
+Then transformer applies linear transformation to the position encoded embeddings to obtain query (Q), keys(K), and values(V) by multiplying with these weight matrices.

+Q = E.Wq
+K = E.Wk
+V = E.Wv

+Where, E is position encoded embeddings, and W is weight matrices for querey, keys, and values.